updated September 18, 2007

 11. Are you on a semester rotation or a quarter rotation?

-are on a semester system, both Fall and Spring terms lasting 14 weeks.
-The
+We are on a semester system, both Fall and Spring terms lasting 14

-Summer term is divided into two 6-week sessions.
-Summer courses are taught
+weeks.
+The Summer term is divided into two 6-week sessions.
+Summer courses are

-intensively in either the first or second session.
-Summer clinic extends across
+taught intensively in either the first or second session.
+Summer clinic extends

 While

-very nice feature of our program’s space in Cramer Hall is the Student Computer
+A very nice feature of our program’s space in Cramer Hall is the

-Lab and the Student Workroom and Lounge.
-There are photos of these at http://academic.mu.edu/sppa/slong/SPPA_tour/pages/IMG_0417.html.
+Student Computer Lab and the Student Workroom and Lounge.
+There are photos of

-There is also a larger lounge area within Cramer Hall shared by all students in
+(photos 12-16).
+There is also a larger lounge area within Cramer Hall shared by

-of the coursework requirements (46 graduate credits) and practicum requirements
+Because of the coursework requirements (46 graduate credits) and

-option requires a 6 credit Thesis registration.
-If this replaces two other
+thesis.
+The thesis option requires a 6 credit Thesis registration.
+If this

-graduate classes (two courses @ 3 credits = 6 credits), then the degree can
+replaces two other graduate classes (two courses @ 3 credits = 6 credits), then

-still be completed in the two year timeframe.
-If it is done in addition to
+the degree can still be completed in the two year timeframe.
+If it is done in

-other graduate credits (i.e., the student completes a total of 52 graduate
+addition to other graduate credits (i.e., the student completes a total of 52

 The

-are based on what you’ve already taken but here is what we would look for:
+They are based on what you’ve already taken but here is what we

 Area |